Catamaran: Sport

 Yachting has seen the development of multihulls over 100 ft in length.
 "The Race" helped precipitate this trend; it was a circumnavigation challenge which departed from Barcelona, Spain, on New Year's Eve, 2000.
 Because of the prize money and prestige associated with this event, four new catamarans (and two highly modified ones) over 100 ft in length were built to compete.
 The largest, PlayStation, owned by Steve Fossett, was 125 ft long and had a mast which was 147 ft above the water.
 Virtually all of the new mega-cats were built of pre-preg carbon fiber for strength and the lowest possible weight.
 The top speeds of these boats can approach 50 kn.
 The Race was won by the 33.50 m-long catamaran Club Med skippered by Grant Dalton.
 It went round the globe in 62 days at an average speed of 18 kn.

-Whitewater catamaran—sometimes called "cata-rafts"—for whitewater sports are widely spread in post-Soviet countries.
-They consists of two inflatable hulls connected with a lattice scaffold.
-The frame of the tourist catamaran can be made of both aluminum (duralumin) pipes and from felled tree trunks.
-The inflatable part has two layers—an airtight balloon with inflation holes and a shell made of dense tissue, protecting the balloon from mechanical damage.
-Advantages of such catamarans are light weight, compactness and convenience in transportation (the whole product is packed in one pack-backpack, suitable for air traffic standards) and the speed of assembly (10–15 minutes for the inflation).
-All-inflatable models are available in North America.
-A cata-raft design has been used on the Colorado River to handle heavy whitewater, yet maintain a good speed through the water.